rizdaprasetya/mt-alt-doc/en/core-api/cardless-credit.md

 For more details, refer to [HTTP(S) Notification/ Webhooks](/en/after-payment/http-notification.md)

-The sample HTTP notification request received at merchant's backend for Akulaku *Cardless Credit* payment method is given below.
+The sample HTTP notification request received at merchant backend for Akulaku *Cardless Credit* payment method is given below.

 <!-- tabs:start -->